 Simulating a model gives you results of the algorithms that you build through the process of modeling.
 You can interact with the simulations by pacing the simulation, tuning model parameters, stopping or pausing the simulation, and displaying port values to evaluate the design of your model.
 Simulations help you understand the design and behavior of your model.

 Simulate a model interactively by clicking the Run button in the Simulink Toolstrip, or programmatically using functions like

 set_param in the MATLAB Command Window or a MATLAB.

 For information about running parallel and batch simulations, see Run Multiple Simulations.

 |Complete information that represents model operating point in simulation|

 Discover how the Simulink software simulates a dynamic system.

-Based on your simulation needs, select to run your simulation in Normal, Accelerator, and Rapid Accelerator modes.
+Based on your simulation needs, choose to run your simulation in normal, accelerator, or rapid accelerator mode.

 Start, suspend, and stop a simulation interactively.